 The game is easy to learn and play. | The higher volatility makes it unsuitable for players with a tight budget. |

-The second best hand in Aces and Faces consists of Four Aces and offers an additional payout of 80 credits per credit wagered.
-This is followed by the Straight Flush which typically pays at a rate of 50 to 1.
-There is an extra payout of 40 to 1 for Four of a Kind hands with face cards like Jacks, Queens, and Kings.
-Four of a Kind combinations consisting of cards with face value of 2 through 10 pay out 25 coins per credit wagered.
-In comparison, the paytable of standard Jacks or Better contains only one Four of a Kind payout of 20 to 1.
+The second-best hand in Aces and Faces consists of Four Aces and offers an additional payout of 80 credits per credit wagered.
+This is followed by the Straight Flush, which typically pays at a rate of 50 to 1.
+There is an extra payout of 40 to 1 for Four of a Kind hands with face cards like Jacks, Queens and Kings.
+Four of a Kind combinations consisting of cards with face values of 2 through 10 pay out 25 coins per credit wagered.
+By comparison, the paytable of standard Jacks or Better contains only one Four of a Kind payout of 20 to 1.

-The Four of a Kind combinations are followed by the standard hand rankings of Full House, Flush, Straight, Three of a Kind, and Two Pair.
+The Four of a Kind combinations are followed by the standard hand rankings of Full House, Flush, Straight, Three of a Kind and Two Pair.
 The weakest possible hand that can still secure a payout consists of a pair of Jacks or higher, which earns players an even-money prize.
-Pairs of 10 or less are almost worthless and do not offer any payouts.
+Pairs of Tens or lower are almost worthless and do not offer any payouts.

 Double Bonus Poker